About counselling and psychotherapy

 What to expect from counselling

-During your counselling sessions, you'll be encouraged to express your feelings and emotions.
-It can be a great relief to share your worries and fears with someone who acknowledges your feelings and is able to help you gain insight to your problems as well as enable you to identify what solution may feel right for you.
+During sessions, you'll be encouraged to talk about your experiences, express your feelings, thoughts and emotions.
+It can be a great relief to share your worries and fears with someone who acknowledges your feelings and is able to help you gain insight to your problems.
+This might include:

 Counselling can take different forms depending on your needs and the type of therapy that may be suitable for you.
 There are many different types of talk therapies, but they all aim to:

 Research has shown the relationship you have with your therapist is really important in how successful you find any talking therapy.
-Regardless of the type of therapy, if you don't like or trust your therapist you're less likely to feel able to open up to them, and are less likely to have a positive experience.
+Regardless of the type of therapy, if you don't like or trust your therapist you're less likely to open up to them, and are less likely to have a positive therapeutic experience.

-What to expect in your first encounter (often a consultation) or counselling session
+What to expect in your first encounter (often a consultation) or a counselling session

 Each counsellor has their own way of starting therapy but a first session should always cover: